"Based On True Events"

 Thomas and his followers finally reach the camp.
-Thomas meets with the Tribe leader, Chief Walavu.
+He meets with the Tribe leader, Chief Walavu.
 Walavu granted the group to stay at their camp for a night.
 Thomas and his followers were able to show the tribe the ways of the gospel.
-They did that for the rest of the day.
+They took a tour of the camp and preached about God for the rest of the day.

 Thomas and the group turned in for the night at the Taukie camp.

 July 9, 1867

 In the middle of their sleep, they were all awakened by footsteps in the woods around them.
 They all got up and looked around.
 The tribe attacked them dragging some off.
 Five of them got away, Baker, Sisa, Setareki, Josefa, and Asiea.
 The night was long from over though.